Test vectors for local cuspidal Rankin-Selberg integrals of GL(n), and reduction modulo $\ell$

+\end{Mainthm} The factor~$q^r$ occurs in our computation as a product of volumes, with respect to certain quotient measures, of quotients of pro-$p$ subgroups related to the groups of Bushnell--Kutzko \cite{BK93} in their explicit construction of~$\pi_1,\pi_2$.
+Clearly, after our computation we could simply renormalise our measure by the factor~$(q-1)(q^{n/e}-1)q^r$ and under the new normalisation have an equality between the integral and the~$L$-factor, hence~$(W_1,W_2,1_{\mathfrak{o}_F^n})$ is a test vector in the sense described earlier.
+However, it is important to keep track of these factors for our application to reduction modulo~$\ell$.

 We now describe the proof of this theorem.
-In Section \ref{SimpleTypes}, we carefully choose an appropriate basis of~$F^n$ and simple types in our cuspidal representations, so that the subgroup of~$\GL_n(F)$ defined by these simple types decomposes well with respect to the Iwasawa decomposition and satisfies some other important properties (see Proposition \ref{properties}).
+In Section \ref{PS-basis}, we carefully choose an appropriate basis of~$F^n$ and simple types in our cuspidal representations, so that the subgroup of~$\GL_n(F)$ defined by these simple types decomposes well with respect to the Iwasawa decomposition and satisfies some other important properties (see Proposition \ref{properties}).
 In Section \ref{SectWhittaker}, we analyse the support of the explicit Whittaker functions of Paskunas and Stevens in terms of this well chosen group (Proposition \ref{furtherproperties}).
 This preparation, which constitutes a substantial amount of the path to our main result, then allows us to compute the integral in Section \ref{Main}.
-Note that, initially we fix a normalisation of Haar measure in Section \ref{SectionHaar}, as for our application to reduction modulo~$\ell$ some care needs to be taken with the normalisation.